nioinnovation/brunchy/app/blog/20160323-hosting-static-sites.static.md

 5. For the viewer protocol policy, have it "Redirect HTTP to HTTPS"
 6. Fill out the rest of the distribution settings as you see fit, it is likely the defaults are sufficient though.
 7. Add your subdomain as an "Alternate Domain Name (CNAME)".
-8. For SSL cetrificate, select "Custom SSL Certificate" and select the verified certificate from the AWS Certificate Manager.
+8. For SSL certificate, select "Custom SSL Certificate" and select the verified certificate from the AWS Certificate Manager.
 9. Fill out any other settings and click Create Distribution

 The distribution takes some time to deploy and become available, but once it's done, you should see a cloudfront URL on your distribution from the CloudFront dashboard.